A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: INTRODUCTION

-Therefore, the main contribution of this work is the application of Bayesian non-parametric techniques in portfolio decision problems and exploration of the differences in uncertainty between the proposed approach and conventional restrictive distributional assumptions.
-Our objective is to provide a more realistic evaluation of risk of financial decisions.
-More specifically, in this paper we solve time-varying portfolio allocation and hedging problems using the multivariate GARCH specification of \cite{Cappiello2006}, combined with ideas of \cite{Hafner2009}, and univariate GJR-GARCH model of \cite{Glosten1993} for the individual volatilities.
-For the errors, we assume a Bayesian non-parametric model based on the class of multivariate scale Gaussian mixtures where the scale mixing distribution follows a Dirichlet Process (DP) prior \citep{Ferguson1973}, leading to a DPM model.
+Therefore, the main contribution of this work is the proposal of a Bayesian nonparametric method for explaining the dynamics of the assets' returns via an ADCC-GJR-GARCH model with the use of DPM location-scale mixture models for the return innovations.
+Also, we present an application of Bayesian non-parametric techniques in portfolio decision problems and explore the differences in uncertainty between the proposed approach and conventional restrictive distributional assumptions, where the objective is to provide a more realistic evaluation of risk of financial decisions.
+As commented before, this study extends the work by \cite{Ausin2014} to the multivariate framework and the recent work by \cite{Jensen2013} to the asymmetric setting.
+Also, differently from the work of \cite{Jensen2013}, we always assume a conjugate prior specification and we use a different sampling approach.

-The outline of the paper is as follows: Section \ref{S:Applications} introduces the static and time-varying portfolio optimization and hedging approaches.
-Section \ref{S:Model_inf_pred} describes the model, inference and prediction from a Bayesian perspective.
+The outline of the paper is as follows: Section \ref{S:Model_inf_pred} describes the model, inference and prediction from a Bayesian perspective.
+Section \ref{S:Applications} introduces the time-varying portfolio optimization problem.
 Section \ref{S:Simulation} presents a short simulation study.
-Section \ref{S:Application} illustrates the proposed approach using two real data examples.
+Section \ref{S:data_results} illustrates the proposed approach using a real data example, solves a portfolio allocation problem and carries out model comparison.
 Finally, Section \ref{S:Conclusion} concludes.